-Publishing the entire age-at-death distribution in a given country/region usually provides more comprehensive information about human lifespan and health status than publishing crude mortality rates, and a privacy-enhanced version of this distributional type summary ensures that an attacker cannot infer information about individuals/groups in a particular age range.
-Following, we study how to release privacy-safe mortality distributions across different regions.
-The mortality data for each region are collected from the United Nation World Population Prospects 2019 Databases (https://population.un.org/wpp/Download), and the data table records the number of deaths for each region and age.
+Publishing the entire age-at-death distribution for a given country or region usually provides more comprehensive information about human lifespan and health status than publishing crude mortality rates.
+A private version of this distributional summary ensures that an attacker cannot infer information about individuals or groups in a particular age range.
+The mortality data for each region are collected from the United Nations World Population Prospects 2019 Databases\footnote{Available at \url{https://population.un.org/wpp/Download}.}.
+The dataset records the number of deaths for each region and age.
 The goal of this application is to release private mortality distributions for various regions.

-We estimate the probability density function for each region and private the estimates via the proposed method and its competitors.
-The privacy budget is set to be $1$.
-Again, we measure the performance between via $\E\| \tilde{f} - \hat{f} \|_{L^{2}}^{2}$ where $\tilde{f}$ is the private KDE and $\hat{f}$ is non-private one, and the expectation is approximated via Monte Carlo by $200$ private KDEs.
+We estimate the probability density function for each region and privatize the estimates via the ICLP mechanism and its competitors.
+The privacy budget is set to $1$.
+We evaluate the performance using $\E\| \tilde{f} - \hat{f} \|_{L^{2}}^{2}$ where $\tilde{f}$ is the private KDE and $\hat{f}$ is the non-private counterpart.
+The expectation is approximated using Monte Carlo using $200$ private KDEs.
 The results are reported in Table \ref{KDE L2 error table}.
-Again, we also visualized the private KDEs for each region and mechanism in Appendix~\ref{apd: Visualization of Age-at-Death KDE}.
-From the table, we see the ICLP-QR with $\eta = 1.01$ has smaller errors in developing regions while FRL is better in developed regions.
-This is reasonable as developed regions usually have better medical conditions so that the mortality age concentrates between $70$ and $80$ and their densities are unimodal, and thus a few leading components/basis are sufficient to represent the density function in these regions.
-Under this scenario, it is understandable that the FRL is better since the noise needed are added to a few components.
-On the other hand, the situations are opposite in developing regions, where the infant mortality rates are higher.
-Therefore, these density functions show a multi-modal pattern and require more components/basis to get a close approximation, and the ICLP mechanism assigns less randomness to the summaries thanks to its heterogeneous variance noise injection procedure.
+We also visualized the private KDEs for each region and mechanism in Appendix~\ref{apd: Visualization of Age-at-Death KDE}.

+From Table \ref{KDE L2 error table}, the ICLP-QR with $\eta = 1.01$ has smaller errors in developing regions, while the FRL mechanism performs better in developed regions.
+This is reasonable, as developed regions usually have better medical conditions, making the mortality age concentrate between $70$ and $80$ and their densities unimodal.
+Thus, a few leading components are sufficient to represent the density function in these regions.
+Conversely, the situation is different in developing regions, where the infant mortality rates are higher, making their densities multimodal and requiring more components for better estimation.